Robert-LC/Robert-LC/README.md

 ### About Me
 - 🔭 I’m currently working with .NET Core, SQL Server, & Angular at my work.
 - 👯 I’m contributing to [Community Platform](https://platform.onearmy.earth/), a ReactJS, TypeScript & Google Firebase app to help connect individuals who want to work together to tackle global environmental problems.
-- 🌱 I'm currently learning about patterns and system designs to keep code SOLID and DRY.
+- 🌱 I'm currently learning about AWS and the benefits of cloud computing
 - 💬 Ask me about my scales and chords visual teaching app, [Key Easy](https://github.com/Robert-LC/KeyEasy) 🎹
 -  👨‍🎓 Favorite Quote: "A true master is an eternal student" -Master Yi
 ---